 - How to research keywords for your store

 - Why your shopify store is not showing on Google and how to fix it

 - How to optimize your Bigcommerce store for SEO

-If your ecommerce business is on Shopify and you will love to automate your SEO, then SEO Doctor app is the perfect app for you.
+If your ecommerce business is on Shopify and you will love to automate your SEO, then the Kudobuzz SEO app is the perfect app for you.
 Click here to install SEO Doctor.

 Optimize your paid acquisition

 Running ads has now become an integral part of the marketing process of most businesses.
 The most important part of paid acquisition which is missed by most marketers is targeting.
 Targeting the right people with your advertising is the most essential ingredient in the recipe for a good ad campaign.
 Getting your ad targeting wrong will attract the wrong people to your website.